jotak/hawkular-java-toolbox/README.md

 ## Logging

-There's two kind of loggers:
+There's two kinds of loggers:

-- the simple _Logger_ metric type, which is barely a "String" metric that can be feed in  a completely custom way.
+- the simple _Logger_ metric type, which is barely a "String" metric that can be feeded in a completely custom way.
 - and the _HawkularLogger_ class, that is shamelessly inspired from existing Java logging frameworks (like log4j), but with the particularity of being tied to Hawkular, as you had guessed.

-You can create an _HawkularLogger_ from the _HawkularFactory_ described above:
+You can create an _HawkularLogger_ from _HawkularFactory_:

 ```java
     private static final HawkularLogger HWK = HawkularFactory.load().logger(MyClass.class);